tearflake/symbolprose/docs/symbolprose.md

 `ASGN` instructions take two parameters: a variable name and a S-expression value that is going to be assigned to the variable.
 The variables are created when they are used for the first time.
 Before assignment of S-expressions to variables, S-expressions are evaluated, substituting contained variables for their values. `ASGN` instructions always succeed and the execution flow continues to the next instruction in the sequence.

 `TEST` instructions also take two parameters: expressions which are about to be compared for being equal.
 Also using the variable substitution, if the parameters are equal to the last consisting atom, the execution flow continues to the next instruction in the sequence.
 If the parameters are not equal, the branching happens, and the next edge from the same source node is selected for execution.
 There is no backtracking which cancels the `ASGN` effects from the past instruction sequences.
 Instead, the control flow is just switched to the beginning of the next edge sequence.
-When all the edges from the same source node fail to execute, a runtime error is triggered.
+When all the edges from the same source node fail to execute, execution continues to the next parent edge in the sequence.
+When we reach the `BEGIN` node in this process, after all the execution branches failed, an error is reported.

 Finally, when all the instructions from the current `INSTR` sequence succeed, the program control flow continues to the `TARGET` node, trying to execute further edges that branch from the `TARGET` node.
 We can consider each instruction sequence labeled by the `SOURCE` section name, while the `TARGET` section name serves as a kind of "goto" command mechanism to another instruction sequence.
 Naturally, it is possible to form loops targeting the past nodes, but we have to carefully set up `TEST` conditions to branch out if we don't want an infinite loop to appear.